SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 ## Exercise 3.4 Tab Based Section Layout

-Per default, all the sections in the object page are displayed one below the other.
+Per default, all the sections in the Object Page are displayed one below the other.

 You can configure to have them displayed in separate tabs.

 Go back to Business Application Studio.

-(16) In the Page Editor of the object page, click
+(16) In the Page Editor of the Object Page, click
 ![](./images/image24.png)

 ![SAP Business Application Studio - Google